 Competition Details

 The Environmental Innovators competition invites students to step into this world of possibilities and use their problem-solving and critical-thinking skills to create innovative projects that tackle key environmental challenges.
-This competition encourages participants to think creatively, collaborate effectively, and develop practical solutions that can contribute to a more sustainable future for all.
+Open to students of Grades 4 and 5, this competition encourages participants to think creatively, collaborate effectively, and develop practical solutions that can contribute to a more sustainable future for all.
+Each team can have a maximum of 3 students, promoting teamwork and shared innovation.

 The competition consists of four stages, each with distinct objectives: